jneug/typst-tools4typst/t4t-manual.typ

 #show-module("is")

 == Default values
 #codesnippet[```typ
 #import "@preview/t4t:0.2.0": def
 ```]

-These functions perform a test to decide, if a given `value` is _invalid_.
+These functions perform a test to decide if a given `value` is _invalid_.
 If the test _passes_, the `default` is returned, the `value` otherwise.

-Almost all functions support an optional `do` argument, to be set to a function of one argument, that will be applied to the value, if the test fails.
+Almost all functions support an optional `do` argument, to be set to a function of one argument, that will be applied to the value if the test fails.
 For example:
 #sourcecode[```typc
 // Sets date to a datetime from an optional
 // string argument in the format "YYYY-MM-DD"
 let date = def.if-none(
 	datetime.today(),   // default
 	passed_date,        // passed in argument
-	do: (d) >= {		// post-processor
+	do: (d) => {        // post-processor
 		d = d.split("-")
 		datetime(year=d[0], month=d[1], day=d[2])
 	}